 Phonics is essential for literacy acquisition.
-Reading programs which systematically taught phonology, orthography and phonics, including explicit instruction of spelling (Shankweiler & Fowler, 2004) improved word recognition, spelling, vocabulary, and reading comprehension (Adams, 1990; Rayner, Foorman, Perfetti, Pesetsky, & Seidenberg, 2001).
-There is a high correlation between initial weak decoding skills and later poor reading comprehension (Brady & Moats, 1997; Moats, 2000; Shankweiler & Fowler, 2004).
+Reading programs that systematically taught phonology, orthography and phonics, including the explicit instruction of spelling (Shankweiler & Fowler, 2004) improved word recognition, spelling, vocabulary, and reading comprehension (Adams, 1990; Rayner, Foorman, Perfetti, Pesetsky, & Seidenberg, 2001).
+Literature shows that there is a high correlation between initial weak decoding skills and later poor reading comprehension (Brady & Moats, 1997; Moats, 2000; Shankweiler & Fowler, 2004).
 The English language has a deep orthography.
-Implications of this orthographic depth is that L1 English speakers required two and a half years to master decoding, in contrast to L1 speakers of the majority of European languages, whorequired only one year of instruction in order to master decoding (Seymour, Aro, & Erskine, 2003).
-Phonics instruction throughout elementary school years contributes to English literacy acquisition.
+Implications of this orthographic depth is that L1 English speakers required two and a half years to master decoding, in contrast to L1 speakers of different European languages, who only required only one year of instruction to master decoding (Seymour, Aro, & Erskine, 2003).
+Furthermore, phonics instruction throughout elementary school years contributes to English literacy acquisition.

 Reading fluency is one of the strongest predictors of reading ability (Begeny, Ross, Greene, Mitchell, & Whitehouse, 2012; Rasinski, 2012) and has been shown to make exclusive contributions to reading comprehension (Katzir et al., 2006; Quirk & Beem, 2012).
-Fluency is the ability to read text quickly, effortlessly, with meaningful expression (Begeny et al., 2012; National Reading Panel, 2000)and allows readers to reserve their limited cognitive resources for comprehension (Adams, 1990; Rasinski, 2012).
+Fluency is the ability to read texts quickly, effortlessly and with meaningful expression (Begeny et al., 2012; National Reading Panel, 2000).
+This allows readers to reserve their limited cognitive resources for comprehension (Adams, 1990; Rasinski, 2012).

-Knowledge of vocabulary in text has been shown to highly affect reading comprehension (Brusnighan & Folk, 2012; Grabe, 2009a; Moats, 2000; Samuels, 2002; Schmitt, Jiang, & Grabe, 2011).
-According to the lexical quality hypothesis, knowledge of form and meaning of words enables the reader to comprehend (Perfetti & Hart, 2002; Perfetti, 2007).
-Instruction should include a deeper understanding of the various ways words are used in the language (Kim, Capotosto, Hartry, & Fitzgerald, 2011).Spelling instruction is extremely important to develop high quality lexical representations (Hersch & Andrews, 2012).
+A wide-range of knowledge of vocabulary in texts has been shown to highly affect reading comprehension (Brusnighan & Folk, 2012; Grabe, 2009a; Moats, 2000; Samuels, 2002; Schmitt, Jiang, & Grabe, 2011).
+According to the lexical quality hypothesis, knowledge of form and meaning of words, this enables the reader to comprehend texts (Perfetti & Hart, 2002; Perfetti, 2007).
+Instruction should include a deeper understanding of the various ways words are used in the language (Kim, Capotosto, Hartry, & Fitzgerald, 2011).
+Additionally, spelling instruction is extremely important to develop high quality lexical representations (Hersch & Andrews, 2012).

-Regarding reading comprehension, the Simple View of Reading(Gough & Tunmer, 1986) maintains that reading comprehension is the product of two abilities.
+Regarding reading comprehension, the Simple View of Reading maintains that reading comprehension is the product of two abilities (Gough &Tunmer, 1986).
 The first is decoding, the ability to read decontextualized words and the second is linguistic comprehension, the ability to understand spoken language.
-At the beginning stages of L1 literacy acquisition, reading comprehension is mostly explained by decoding skillswhereas in later stages the contribution of linguistic comprehension grows (Georgiou, Das, & Hayward, 2009; Primor, Pierce, & Katzir, 2011).
-While both are essential, neither of these alone is enough for achieving reading comprehension (Carver, 1998, Primor et al., 2011), which requires students to read and extract meaning by interacting with the text (Grabe, 2009c; Solis et al., 2012).
+At the beginning stages of L1 literacy acquisition, reading comprehension is mostly explained by decoding skills, whereas in later stages the contribution of linguistic comprehension grows (Georgiou, Das, & Hayward, 2009; Primor, Pierce, & Katzir, 2011).
+While both are essential, neither of these alone are enough for achieving reading comprehension, which requires students to read and extract meaning by interacting with the text (Carver, 1998; Grabe, 2009c; Primor et al., 2011; Solis et al., 2012).